 Hope Spot is not "things are gloom but there's a window of hope", but a subversion of that exact concept, the characters' hopes are dashed when the window gets smashed.

 Ho Yay is about homosexual subtext.
-At one point, even Brokeback Mountain had it, which was wrong because the characters are explicitly gay.
+At one point, even Brokeback Mountain was stated to have it, which was wrong because the characters are explicitly gay.

 Humans Are the Real Monsters (once "Humans Are Bastards") is supposed to be about how humans are complete jerks and worse compared to other sentient species.
 Humans being horrible people in general does not count as this trope.